One Life to Learn: Inferring Symbolic World Models for Stochastic Environments from Unguided Exploration: Law Examples

 \section{Law Examples}

 Below, we give examples of various laws synthesized by \methodname{}.
 In \cref{box:mine-stone-law} and \cref{box:craft-stone-pickaxe-law}, we show examples of how \methodname{} has learned the hierarchical structure of \crafteroo{}/Crafter's tech-tree.
 In this case, one must mine stone before a stone pickaxe can be produced.
-These laws are deterministic.
+These laws are deterministic in the sense that they define probability distributions that place mass $1.0$ on a single outcome, consistent with the probabilistic framework defined in \cref{sec:mixture_of_laws}.
 In \cref{box:zombie-chase-law}, we give an example of a law synthesized by \methodname{} for a stochastic mechanic, in this case, the chase behavior of zombies when they are within a certain range of a player.
-The idle skeleton law in \cref{box:skeleton-idle-law} and moving skeleton law in \cref{box:skeleton-movement-law} make conflicting predictions; these are aggregated by the weight inference process in \cref{sec:learning-law-params} to produce a distributional prediction that takes into account the predictive accuracy of both laws. \begin{pabox}[box:mine-stone-law]{Mine Stone Law}
+The idle skeleton law in \cref{box:skeleton-idle-law} and moving skeleton law in \cref{box:skeleton-movement-law} make conflicting predictions; these are aggregated by the weight inference process in \cref{sec:learning-law-params} to produce a distributional prediction that takes into account the predictive accuracy of both laws.